-- CKT 437 voltage is constant.

-- Engine speed between 900 and 4400 rpm.

-- Less than 2% throttle opening.

-- Low load condition (low air flow).

-- Not in park or neutral.

-- All conditions must be met for 3 seconds.

-These conditions are met during a road load deceleration.

-- This test monitors the ECM voltage on CKT 437.
+- CKT 437 voltage is constant. - Engine speed is more than 200 rpm . - Vehicle speed signal (voltage on terminal "A9" is less than 10 mph (16 k/mh) - All conditions must be met for 10 seconds.
+These conditions are met during a road load deceleration. - 1.
+This test monitors the ECM voltage on CKT 437.
 With the wheels turning, the pulsing action will result in a varying voltage.
 The variation will be greater at low wheel speeds to an average of 4-6 volts at about 20 mph (32 km/h). - 2.
 A voltage of less than 1 volt at the ECM connector indicates that the CKT 437 wire is shorted to ground.
-Disconnect CKT 437 at the Vehicle Speed Sensor.
-If voltage now reads above 10 volts, the Vehicle Speed Sensor is faulty.
+Disconnect CKT 437 at the vehicle speed sensor.
+If voltage now reads above 10 volts, the vehicle speed sensor is faulty.
 If voltage remains less than 10 volt, then CKT 437 wire is grounded.
 If 437 is not grounded, check for a faulty ECM connector or ECM.

-- A steady 8-12 volts at the ECM connector indicates CKT 437 is open or a faulty Vehicle Speed Sensor. - 4.
+- 3. A steady 8-12 volts at the ECM connector indicates CKT 437 is open or a faulty vehicle speed sensor. - 4.
 This is normal voltage which indicates a possible intermittent condition.

 - 1. "Scan" reading should closely match with speedometer reading, with drive wheels turning. - 2.
 Check park/neutral switch diagnosis chart if vehicle equipped with automatic transmission. - 3.
-If park/neutral switch is OK, refer to ECM Intermittent codes in Section 2.
+If park/neutral switch is OK, refer to "ECM Intermittent Codes or Performance" in Section "2".

-MANIFOLD AIR TEMPERATURE (MAT) SENSOR (HIGH TEMPERATURE INDICATED) 2.5L ENGINE
+MANIFOLD AIR TEMPERATURE (MAT) SENSOR CIRCUIT (HIGH TEMPERATURE INDICATED) 2.5L ENGINE

-The Manifold Air Temperature (MAT) Sensor uses a thermistor to control the signal voltage to the ECM.
+The Manifold Air Temperature (MAT) Sensor is a thermistor that controls the signal voltage to the ECM.
 The ECM applies a voltage (4-6 volts) on CKT 472 to the sensor.
 When the air is cold, the sensor (thermistor) resistance is high, therefore the ECM will see a high signal voltage.
 As the air warms, the sensor resistance becomes less, and the voltage drops.

-Test Description: Step numbers refer to step numbers on diagnostic chart.
+Test Description: Numbers below refer to circled numbers on the diagnostic chart.